-A deacon mentor is assigned by the Director of Diaconal Formation to the aspirant prior to the start of the aspirancy year.
-The mentors are selected based on the formation needs of the aspirant that were identified during the application and selection process.
+A deacon mentor is assigned by the Director of Formation to the aspirant prior to the start of the aspirancy year.
+The mentors are selected on the basis of the formation needs of the aspirant that were identified during the application and selection process.
 Both the aspirant and mentor are expected to meet regularly - at least once every four to six weeks.
 After each meeting, the mentor completes a summary report of the meeting and sends it to the Coordinator of Mentors at the Office of the Diaconate (refer to Appendix III for a sample report form).

-The Director of Diaconal Formation recommends the assignment of the spiritual director, who can be a priest, a vowed religious, or a layperson, to the bishop.
-As with the mentor, the spiritual directors are selected based on the formation needs of the aspirant that were identified during the application and selection process.
+The Director of the Diaconate recommends the assignment of the spiritual director, who can be a priest, a vowed religious, or a layperson, to the bishop.
+As with the mentor, the spiritual directors are selected on the basis of the formation needs of the aspirant that were identified during the application and selection process.
 The expectation is that the aspirant or candidate will meet with his spiritual director every four to six weeks.